FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 ## Create a snapshot

 We can create a snapshot:
-- by using the "Create" action into the "Snapshots" menu.
+- by using the <code>Create</code> action into the "Snapshots" menu, or the <code>Create snapshot</code> available on the snapshot bar.
-In this case, the snapshot will be added at the end of the list.
+In this case, the snapshot will be added, following the current snapshot (if there is any).
-The shortcut <code>Alt + Space</code> could also be used to capture a snapshot (currently note working on Windows).
+The shortcut <code>Alt + Space</code> could also be used to capture a snapshot (currently not working on Windows).

 - by using the "Insert Before" action.
 This option is available only if another snapshot exists.